cosent/cosent.buildtools/README.rst

   buildtool git <gitargs>
     Run 'git gitargs' on all development eggs, and on the buildout itself.
-    Insert '--' to escape arguments passed to git.
+    Insert '--' or use extra quoting to escape arguments passed to git.
+    Examples:
-    For example: 'bin/buildtool git -- log --oneline HEAD^^..'
+        bin/buildtool git -- log --oneline HEAD^^..
+        bin/buildtool git "commit -a -m 'your commit message'"

 Example run::